 being offered.
 It is extremely rare for a book to be out for review longer than two weeks.

 - The comments are there for you to use or not, as you wish, in finalizing the manuscript.
-There is no need to reply to them, and we don't get into lengthy discussions on them, but if there is a
+There is no need to reply to them, and we don't get into lengthy discussions on them.
+If there is a

 particular point you need to comment on that may affect our decision then please feel free to use the Contract